yaplas/webdriveerio/README.md

 webdriveerio (webdriverJS + cheerio)
 ====================================

-This module implement a cheerio JQuery core binded with a webdriverJS driver.
+This module is a cheerio JQuery core implementation binded with a webdriverJS driver.
 With webdriveerio you can iterate (like JQuery) HTML element from page source code and then trigger actions (for example "click") to the page web site throw webdriverJS over selenium server.

 You have a webdriverJS driver with a new command called "query".
 You can call this command with a selector and a callback that receive a "list" of element getting from the page that driver load.
 Each of this elements are extended with the action methods that the webdriverJS driver has: